aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ## Step 3: Iterate Through CAD Files

-Iterate through each CAD file and retrieve the layout information.
+Load each file, detect its format, and prepare to extract layout information.

 ```csharp
 foreach (var sourceFilePath in sourceFilePaths)